dima91/ap-summaries/Summaries.md

 **Component forms**
 There are several way which a component could have: **-> CHECK ME!**

-- ***Component Specification***: the specification of a unit of software that describes the behavior (defined as a set of interfaces) of a set of *Component Objects* and defines a unit of implementation.
+- **Component Specification***: the specification of a unit of software that describes the behavior (defined as a set of interfaces) of a set of *Component Objects* and defines a unit of implementation.
 A Comp.
 Spec. is realized as a *Component Implementation*
-- *Component Interface*: a definition of a set of behaviors that can be offeredby a *Component Object*
+- ***Component Interface***: a definition of a set of behaviors that can be offeredby a *Component Object*
-- *Component Implementation*: a sealization of a *Component Specification*, which is indipendently deployable.
+- ***Component Implementation***: a sealization of a *Component Specification*, which is indipendently deployable.
 This means it can be installed and replaced indipendently of other components (not that is indipendent of other comp.)
-- *Installed Component*: an installed/deployed copy of a *Component Implementation*
+- ***Installed Component***: an installed/deployed copy of a *Component Implementation*
-- *Component Object*: and instance of an *Installed Component*.
+- ***Component Object***: and instance of an *Installed Component*.
 It is a runtime concept, an object with its own data anda a unique identity.
 An *Installed Component* may have a multiple *Component Objects* or a single one

 **Component Based Software Engeneering**

 - The basis is the component
 - Components can be assembled according to the rules specified by the component model
 - Components are assembled through through their interfaces
 - A **Component Composition** is the process of assembling components to form an assembly, a larger component or an application
 - Component are performing in the context of a component framework
-- All parts conform to the component modelled- A component technology is a concrete implementation of a component model
+- All parts conform to the component modelled
+- A component technology is a concrete implementation of a component model

 ## ***S_08***